NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 from multiple batch jobs increases the load on the Lustre metadata servers (MDS), and can lead to a MDS locking up affecting all files served on that MDS.

-Another method used for sharing files is referencing files stored in pdata (*/lustre/F5/pdata*) directly.
-Users should copy files out of pdata for each batch job that will use the file.

 Users should clean up files after the job runs successfully to ensure the Lustre file system has enough free space for all user's jobs.